FAQ

 Will insurance cover therapy?

-However, many insurance plans will reimburse you a portion of your therapy fees.
+I accept most PPO plans and am considered an out-of-network provider.
+You will be paying me directly for your therapy fees and your insurance plan will likely reimburse you a portion of your therapy fees.
 Please call your insurance directly to ask them if you have out-of-network provider coverage and if so how to submit a claim for reimbursement.
 I will provide you with a Superbill to submit to your insurance for reimbursement if you need.

 What is a licensed clinical social worker?